Question

 Hello (on the phone).

 If you’ve ever picked up a Japanese phone and heard a cheerful moshi moshi on the other end, that’s the first word almost every casual phone call in Japan begins with.
-You use it only on the phone — never face-to-face, never as a greeting when you walk into a room.
+You use it almost only on the phone — you’d rarely say it face-to-face or as a greeting when you walk into a room.
 It’s strictly a “hello, are you there?” signal across a line.
 The word comes from the old verb 申(もう)す (mousu, to say), doubled up long ago into a polite attention-getter.
 One thing worth knowing — in business calls today, moshi moshi sounds a little too casual, and most offices answer with “Hai, [company name] desu” instead.
 But ring a friend or your host family and moshi moshi is exactly what you’ll hear, and what you should say back.